 By connecting you with merchants you have bought from before, Shop will recommend you additional products that you might be interested in from the same sellers.
 The result is higher post-purchase loyalty and thus higher LTV which makes it easier to justify high initial acquisition costs via Instagram.

 That being said, it’s not difficult to imagine a future where Shopify also starts recommending products from other merchants.
-What exactly this should look like is the topic of part two of this essay, which I’ll publish next week.
-Stay tuned.
+What exactly this should look like is the topic of part two of this essay, which you can read here.

 Do you have feedback or thoughts on this post?